eliamartani/talk-vuejs-testing/README.md

 vue add @vue/unit-jest
 ```

-It will create some files structuring the whole project to just start working with tests.
+It'll add some files so we'll be ready to start working with tests. :raised_hands:

-> "Hey buddy, I'm kinda lazy and I think my project doesn't have Vue CLI.
-Can I add it so I don't have to think too much?"
+> "Hey buddy, I don't think my project have Vue CLI installed.
+Can I add it so I won't have that much effort?"

+*Hum.... yes?*

-Hum.... yes?
-Execute the following command.
+Execute the following command...
 It should work.
+However I think it may cause an architecture issue, just saying...

 ```cmd
 yarn add @vue/cli-service --dev